Scattering for the Equivariant U(1) Problem: 2+1 Equivariant Einstein-Wave Map System

 \begin{theorem} [Temporal Scattering] Let $E_0 < \eps^2$ for $\eps $ sufficiently small and let $(M, g, u)$ be the maximal geodesically complete Cauchy development of an asymptotically flat, compactly supported, regular Cauchy data set for the $2+1$ equivariant Einstein-wave map problem \eqref{eewm} with target $(N, h)$ satisfying

-Then the maximal development $(M, g, U)$ is such that $U$ converges to a linearized system of \eqref{eq:ewm} as $T \to \infty$ along future pointing the timelike curves. \end{theorem} We would like to point out that, both conceptually and technically, the wave map fields (and their conjugate momenta) is the dominant field that represents the true dynamical degrees of freedom of the $2+1$ dimensional Einstein-wave map system.
+Then the maximal development $(M, g, U)$ is such that $U$ converges to a solution of the linearized (around the Minkowski space) wave maps equation \eqref{eq:ewm} as $T \to \infty$ along future pointing the timelike curves. \end{theorem} We would like to point out that, both conceptually and technically, the wave map fields (and their conjugate momenta) is the dominant field that represents the true dynamical degrees of freedom of the $2+1$ dimensional Einstein-wave map system.

 The key ingredient in the proof is the non-linear Morawetz estimate \eqref{non-Mora} for the fully coupled Einstein-wave map system.
 An analogous result holds for the partially coupled equivariant Einstein-wave system \eqref{Wave2} (Problem II), but \eqref{non-Mora} now holds for the fully coupled system.
 Likewise,a similar result holds for scattering backwards in time.
-It may be noted that a canonical notion of energy for the Einstein equations is defined relative to a chosen reference background.
-However, in view of the Remark \ref{rem:u-v}, in this work use we use a weaker notion of mass-energy that nevertheless gives scattering and sharp asymptotics relative to the same reference background.

 In view of the fact that the Jacobians of the transition functions between the $(T, R, \theta)$, double-null and retarded-time coordinates are constants, the scattering result of Theorem \ref{eewm-scatter} can be adapted to establish equivalent results along the $\eta= const.$ in the asymptotic region.